ibm-cloud-docs/Cloudant/faqs/resource-groups-faq.md

 For more information about how to do this migration, see [Migrating Cloud Foundry service instances and apps to a resource group](https://cloud.ibm.com/docs/resources/instance_migration.html#migrate){: new_window}{: external}.

-Once the Dedicated Hardware instance is migrated to a resource group, it displays in the Location drop-down menu when you create Standard plans.
+Once the Dedicated Hardware instance is migrated to a resource group, it appears in the Location drop-down menu when you create Standard plans.

 ## How can I migrate my Dedicated Hardware instances and the Standard plan instances that are hosted on them?
 {: #faq-migrate-dedicated-hardware-instances-and-the-standard-plan-instances-hosted}
 {: faq}

 In theory, instances can be migrated to resource groups in any order.
-We recommend the following order for Dedicated Hardware instances and the Standard plan instances that are hosted on them:
+The following order for Dedicated Hardware instances and the Standard plan instances that are hosted on them is recommended:

 1. Migrate Dedicated Hardware instances to a resource group.
 This migration allows new Standard plan instances to be created on the Dedicated Hardware.
 2. Migrate Standard instances.